chrisarusso/ai-root-organizing/AI-IDEAS.md

 **Next steps to work on - drag to reorder by priority**

 - [ ] **GEO/AEO optimization** - depth of understanding.
 Make updates for Savas
+-  Go back through proposals and recorded conversations with prospects to craft specifc email follow up to re-engage
+-  I should be able to load all slack history, teamwork.com, and transcripts, and google docs, to verify what the scope should be
+  - should be able to give directory in Drive
+- Need to claude set up and use playwright to have it check things and have that be part of the agent
+- Try to upsell APC on new AI offerings -- do full scan of site, but show that it's an AI add-on with GEO/AEO
 - [ ] **Create Lab for Secret Savas** Also, spin down server
 - [ ] **Publish Google Drive automation blog** - 2-3 hrs - Medium impact for expertise
 - [ ] **Website Quality SaaS - build web UI** - 2-3 weeks - High impact, new revenue stream